Latin American Studies

 LAS 310 Seminar: Senior Capstone (4 Credits)

-This course studies how people trained in the field of Latin American and Latin@Studies "do their work," asking: what constitutes a compelling research topic and what methodologies are required to complete such research.
+This course studies how people trained in the field of Latin American and Latino/a Studies "do their work," asking: what constitutes a compelling research topic and what methodologies are required to complete such research.
 Focus rests on the last decade.
-We explore a wide range of authors, from those interested in the arts to those who study immigration or climate change.
-This class also asks each student to develop and present an independent research project, teaching others in class about her topic.
-Throughout we consider and debate the implications of working in this field--both inside and outside academic settings.
+The course explores a wide range of authors, from those interested in the arts to those who study immigration or climate change.
+Students consider and debate the implications of working in this field--both inside and outside academic settings.
 Required for the major in Latin American Studies and the minor in Latino/a Studies.
+Restrictions: Juniors and seniors only.
 Enrollment limited to 12.
-Juniors and seniors only.
 Instructor permission required. {A}{L}{S}

 Spring